You booked the flight. Planned the route. Packed your bags.

 Choosing the right travel insurance for you depends on how long you are going to be in Thailand and what you plan to do there.
 In my opinion, there is only one insurance company to go with if you decide to take a trip to Thailand.

 World Nomads insurance is the perfect option for trips that are anywhere from one to six months in length.
 You can also extend the coverage if you fall in love with Thailand and decide to stay.
 One huge benefit that World Nomads offers is that you can book coverage for your trip while you are in Thailand.
 This is often not the case for most traditional insurance companies that make you book coverage prior to your trip.

 World Nomads has two travel insurance plans.
 There is the Standard and Explorer plan.
 There are two main differences between the coverage otherwise the plans are identical.
 The first difference is that the Explorer plan covers sports and other adventure activities such as bungee jumping, canyoning, and scuba diving.
-None of these activities are covered in the Standard plan.
+The Standard plan covers none of these activities.
 The second difference is emergency evacuations.
 The Explorer plan covers up to $50,000 while the Standard plan offers up to $30,000.

 Whether you are training to be a Muay Thai fighter, a Divemaster, or just want to sit on a beach in Koh Phi Phi, World Nomads has the right policy for your Thailand trip.

-Best Travel Insurance For: Israel – The draw to Israel is undeniable.
-From the amazing, Mediterrean food, the weather, the culture and the fascinating history, Israel is well worth a visit.
+The draw to Israel is undeniable.
+From the amazing Mediterrean food, the weather, the culture and the fascinating history, Israel is well worth a visit.
 Like any other country in the Middle East, there are certainly understandable security concerns for foreigners.
 That should not stop tourists from visiting because Israel is overwhelmingly safe.
 However, it is always better to prepare for the unexpected.

 The Israeli government does not require tourists to purchase travel insurance, but it is recommended for all travelers.